 Organisations should conduct a detailed evaluation to identify all areas where fraud risks could arise.
 Consider internal and external threats, including:

 Once risks are identified, evaluate their likelihood and impact.
 Use a risk matrix to prioritise threats based on severity, enabling organisations to focus resources on the most critical vulnerabilities.
+These risks should be tackled first, followed by vulnerabilities that lie further down the list.

 Design and implement effective internal controls to minimise fraud risks.
 Key controls include: